juniorsundarCasual/TGT/vault/volume-4.chapter-255.md

 "It's... magical," Marie agreed with a chuckle, which was supported in turn by Mage Maddi.
 "Anyways, I know your time is limited.
 So please continue - does this thing do what I think it does?"

 Mage Maddi nodded and moved towards the nearest shelf.
 Her fingers slid over the backs of the obsidian plates and stopped over one with a date from last week.
 She removed it carefully and transported it to one of the quadropods (which Marie also apparently missed) placed in each cardinal direction of the central basin.
 The plate slotted into the quadropod snugly, and as the last latch snapped and held it in place, a thin beam of light collided against the plate from beneath it which, as though it were passing through the lustrous black plate, dispersed into a beautiful burst of colours and visuals.
-Right above the plate, an exact yet scaled recreation of the night sky took form in three-dimensional space.
+Right above the plate, an exact yet scaled recreation of the sky took form in three-dimensional space.

 "Beautiful, isn't it?"
-Mage Maddi commented as she raised one palm and swiped it sideways causing the projected night sky to skip forward through a time-lapse.
+Mage Maddi commented as she raised one palm and swiped it sideways causing the projected sky to skip forward through a time-lapse moving from day all the way to night.

 "It's amazing!"
 Marie exclaimed as she hopped forward to join Mage Maddi.
-She followed the woman's gestures and controlled her personal night sky.
+She followed the woman's gestures and controlled her personal sky.
 A rotation clockwise moved the time forward and a rotation counterclockwise moved it backwards.

 "Our current Sect Leader came up with this new method to store celestial states after he found the archaic brush-and-paper method inefficient and prone to erroneous interpretation," Mage Maddi elaborated.
-Noticing Marie's inquisitive gaze, she obliged with a continuation, "Basically, before this new method was conceptualised, the sect assigned individuals called Observers whose sole purpose was to gaze into the night sky and jot down the states and movements of celestial bodies.
-It is inarguable that there are an incalculable number of celestial bodies in the night sky, thus the Observers used a special note-taking strategy that shorthanded the details to cover only the major points.
+Noticing Marie's inquisitive gaze, she obliged with a continuation, "Basically, before this new method was conceptualised, the sect assigned individuals called Observers whose sole purpose was to gaze into the sky and jot down the states and movements of celestial bodies.
+It is inarguable that there are an incalculable number of celestial bodies in the sky, thus the Observers used a special note-taking strategy that shorthanded the details to cover only the major points.
 While this method worked for a very long time, in the recent millennium our Sect Leader noted that a lot of inherent bias had eked into the notes causing certain details that may hold importance to be omitted."

 "Second hand sources often suffer from that issue," Marie affirmed.